phpearth/conduct/conduct.md

 or harm other members.
 Violating this rule will result in a permanent removal of the membership(s).

+**Discrimination is not acceptable**.
+Discrimination on the basis of race, gender, sexual orientation, gender identity, age, nationality, religion, technology and any other arbitrary exclusion of a group of people is unwelcome.
+The use of sexualized language or imagery and unwelcome sexual attention or advances is not acceptable.

 **You have to act peaceful**.
 There is no place for terrorism, recruitment shares and social honeypots.
 We actively track group content and will forward such content directly to Facebook and **international authorities**.
 Our main duty is